 Renewals offer another opportunity for analytics and guides to gather powerful data.
 Create guides a few months prior to the contract expiration date.
 Then start to highlight new and upcoming features or engage customers with functional areas they might not have used.
 Whenever you see usage patterns slowing down—even if it isn’t close to renewal periods—you can proactively target guides to users.

-But remember, too many guides can quickly clutter a user interface, so always target guides to user behavior.
+But remember, too many guides can quickly clutter a user interface, so always target them to user behavior.
 When you take a steady approach to education and avoid overwhelming users with guides, you’ll ensure they get the maximum value from your software.